THE RING OF THE NIBELUNG

 Rather, L. J. The Dream of Self-Destruction: Wagner's Ring and the Modern World.
 1979.

 Shaw, Bernard.
 The Perfect Wagnerite.
 4th ed.
 1922.

 Spencer, Stewart [SS].
-Wagner's Ring of the Nibelung (translation).
+Wagner's Ring of the Nibelung (translation and notes).
 1993.

 Spencer, Stewart, and Barry Millington.
 Selected Letters of Richard Wagner.
 1987.

 Spotts, Frederic.
 Bayreuth.
 1994.

 Stein, Jack.
 Richard Wagner & the Synthesis of the Arts, 1960.

 Stone, Monte.
 The Ring Disc: an Interactive Guide to Wagner's Ring Cycle.
 1997.